 The rest of the hub is divided into three sections covering key issues that are important for all schemes and sponsors to consider now: Funding, Regulator Powers and DB Consolidators.
 Click on the images below to take you to each of these sections.

-A new clearer funding regime
+A new clearer and tougher funding regime

 The return of the Pension Schemes Bill raises a number of questions for scheme sponsors.
 Could contingent funding bridge the gap?